6 Days, 5 Night

 Habitat: Alpine Desert.

-We leave the Karanga campsite behind to meet the junction connecting with the Mweka descent Trail.
-From here we continue up to the Barafu Hut.
-You have now completed the Southern Circuit, which offers views of the summit from many different angles.
-At camp, we can rest, enjoy dinner, and prepare for the summit day.
-The two peaks of Mawenzi and Kibo are to be seen from this position.
+We leave the Karanga campsite and proceed to the junction that connects with the Mweka descent Trail.
+From here, we ascend to the Barafu Hut.
+You have now completed the Southern Circuit, which provides views of the summit from a variety of angles.
+At camp, we can relax, eat dinner, and plan for the summit day.
+This vantage point offers views of Mawenzi and Kibo peaks.

 Elevation (m): 3930m to 4600m